 relics of the ancient wall

 A gate appears to have been here once.

-The wall is surrounded by hedges and yet is sufficiently visible.
+This wall is surrounded by hedges and yet sufficiently visible.

 scale of feet

-A footpath leading to Old Gorhambury House, which belonged to the Earl of Verulam.
+A path leading to Old Gorhambury House, once belonging to the Earl of Verulam.

-Chapel of St. Germanus [of Auxerre] where a Synod was once gathered.
-The chapel was established by Ulf, Prior [of St. Albans] around 945.
-It is now entirely changed.
+Chapel of St. Germanus [of Auxerre] where a Synod was once held, founded by Ulf, Prior [of St. Albans] around 945.
+Now entirely destroyed.

 Left Banner: Ancient British Coins / City of Verolamium / Queen Boudica